Dark1NF1N17Y/InfinityTools/README.md

 - Until Now , We Use Free WorldTime Api So You May Get Limit When We Reach 10k Searches
 > [!NOTE]
-> The Search Allows Small Mistakes In City Name
+> City Search Allows Small Mistakes In City Name

 > [!CAUTION]
 > Avoid Doing Mistakes In City Name , The App Might Misunderstand You